pagkly/Zed/Investopedia3/Line Graph.md

 Each axis should be labeled according to the data measured along the axis and divided in appropriate increments (e.g., day 1, day 2, etc.).
 For example, if measuring the changes in a stock's prices for the previous two weeks, the x-axis would represent the time measured (trading days within the period), and the y-axis would represent stock prices.

-When using line graphs to track the price of a [stock](https://www.investopedia.com/terms/s/stock.asp), the data point most commonly used is the [closing price](https://www.investopedia.com/terms/c/closingprice.asp) of the stock.
+When using line graphs to track the price of a [[stock]](https://www.investopedia.com/terms/s/stock.asp), the data point most commonly used is the [[closing price]](https://www.investopedia.com/terms/c/closingprice.asp) of the stock.
 On day one of trading, the stock's price was $30, resulting in a data point at (1, $30).
 On day two of trading, the stock's price was $35, resulting in a data point at (2, $35).

 Each data point is plotted and connected by a line that visually shows the changes in the values over time.
 If the value of the stock increased daily, the line would slope upward and to the right.
 Conversely, if the price of the stock was steadily decreasing, then the line would slope downward and to the right.
 Line graphs can be constructed manually, or by using software, such as Microsoft Excel, which greatly improves the speed, and accuracy, of the end product.